Uninstall default Apple apps on Mac

 2. Go to its settings and Enable Displaying System Applications in the General tab.

-3. Preferences window with Disable System Applications option highlighted
+3. Settings window with Disable System Applications option highlighted

 4. Find system apps and select their service files for removal.Choosing Select Service Files for Removal command in App Cleaner & Uninstaller window